Influenza Infection

 Relevant Publications in this Field:

-• A.E.S.
-Almocera, C. Parra-Rojas, G. Hernandez-Mejia, E.A.
-Hernandez-Vargas.
-The trichotomy of pneumococcal infection outcomes in the host.
+• The trichotomy of pneumococcal infection outcomes in the host.
 Communications in Nonlinear Science and Numerical Simulation.
-Vol. 73:1-13, 2019 [Link]
+2019 [Link]

-• A. Boianelli, N. Sharma-Chawla, D. Bruder, and E.A.
-Hernandez-Vargas.
-Oseltamivir PK/PD Modeling and Simulation to Evaluate Treatment Strategies against Influenza-Pneumococcus Coinfection.
-Frontiers in Cellular and Infection Microbioly.
-Vol. 6(60):1-11, 2016 [PDF]
+• Oseltamivir PK/PD Modeling and Simulation to Evaluate Treatment Strategies against Influenza-Pneumococcus Coinfection.
+Frontiers in Cellular and Infection Microbiology.
+2016 [PDF]